-Community of Concern (CoC): Several University offices have collaborated to provide training to faculty and staff on the topic of "Working with Distressed and/or Distressing Students."
+Concern (CoC): Several University offices have collaborated to provide training to faculty and staff on the topic of "Working with Distressed and/or Distressing Students."
 Using information from a University Counseling Center (UKCC) handout, information for effective interventions and referral processes (to various campus/community services) was incorporated for various levels of intervention.
-Referrals based on perceived situational threat - emergencies/threats go to UKPD/911; psychological crises or consultations go to UKCC; broader concerns regarding student behavior/well-being/ability to be successful at the University go to the Community of Concern (CoC) - which now also addresses employees of concern.
-Incident reports to the CoC may be referred on to the Office of Student Conduct for a separate process in cases where the Code of Student Conduct may have been violated.
+Referrals based on perceived situational threat - emergencies/threats go to UKPD/911; psychological crises or consultations go to UKCC; broader concerns regarding student behavior/well-being/ability to be successful at the University go to the Center for Support and Intervention (CSI) - which now also addresses employees of concern.
+Incident reports to the CSI may be referred on to the Office of Student Conduct or the Office of Institutional Equity and Equal Opportunity for a separate process in cases where the Code of Student Conduct or Administrative Regulations 6:1 or 6:2 may have been violated.